Protonk/Article-Feedback/readme.md

 Currently:

  - feed.import.R
  	- Ingests the feedback data and the list of project rated articles.
-Contains variables which are specific to where you download those files.
-Or you can download them from w/in the program

  - feed.plots.R, feed.Animations.R, feed.ggplot.R
  	- For now, most of the big stuff is in here.
 Plots for summary stats and some other things